VictoriaShelest/NodeConnect-Script/README.md

 # NodeConnect Script

+NodeConnect.
+Turn nulls into nodes connected by dynamic curves.

 **Overview**

 NodeConnect is an After Effects script that connects two null objects with a smooth curved path.
 It’s designed for animating node-based UI systems, data flow visualizations, and other tech-style graphics.